ttg44/ttg44/README.md

 ---

-The Table Institute [UK] operates as a multidisciplinary research and publishing group examining the complex systems shaping the modern world across technology, politics, science, communications, and society.
+The Table Group.
+[UK] operates as a multidisciplinary research and publishing group examining the complex systems shaping the modern world across technology, politics, science, communications, and society.

-Through research papers, strategic analysis, and long-form publications, The Table Institute [UK] explores emerging trends, evaluates systemic change, and develops frameworks for understanding technological, political, and social transformation.
+Through research papers, strategic analysis, and long-form publications, The Table Group.
+[UK] explores emerging trends, evaluates systemic change, and develops frameworks for understanding technological, political, and social transformation.

-Rather than prescribing conclusions, The Table Institute [UK] aims to provide evidence-based analysis, alternative perspectives, and structured research frameworks that allow decision-makers, researchers, and the public to better understand complex issues.
+Rather than prescribing conclusions, The Table Group.
+[UK] aims to provide evidence-based analysis, alternative perspectives, and structured research frameworks that allow decision-makers, researchers, and the public to better understand complex issues.

 ---